bolarinwaolayinka42-design/My-Project/README.md

 Infrastructure as Code (IaC): Define, provision, and manage cloud infrastructure in a repeatable and version-controlled way.

-Cloud Computing: Hands-on experience with Azure services such as Virtual Networks (VNet), Subnets, Network Security Groups (NSG), Public IPs, and Virtual Machines.
+Cloud Computing: Hands-on experience with Azure services, including Virtual Networks (VNet), Subnets, Network Security Groups (NSG), Public IP addresses, and Virtual Machines.

-Security Best Practices: Implement secure secret management by excluding sensitive files from Git using .gitignore.
+Security Best Practices: Follow secure secret management practices by excluding sensitive files from Git using a .gitignore file.

 Version Control: Maintain project history and collaborate using Git.